-In South Dakota, the home to the vast majority of Black Hills Power's utility customers, 59 the South Dakota Commission has the authority to regulate all of Black Hills Power's rates, fees, and charges for public utility service, "to the end that the public shall pay only just and reasonable rates for service rendered."
-60 The South Dakota Commission has authority to disallow for rate-making purposes any unreasonable profit made in the sale of materials to or service supplied to Black Hills Power by any subsidiary or affiliate.
-61 Under the statute, the burden of proof is on the public utility to prove that no unreasonable profit is involved.
-62 Similarly, in Wyoming and Montana, where a small number of Black Hills Power customers reside, the Wyoming Commission and the Montana Commission have the authority to regulate Black Hills Power's rates.
-63 For these reasons, the State Commissions will have adequate authority to protect Black Hills Power's customers from any adverse effect associated with Black Hills' existing and proposed investments in EWGs and FUCOs.
+In South Dakota, the home to the vast majority of Black Hills Power's utility customers, the South Dakota Commission has the authority to regulate all of Black Hills Power's rates, fees, and charges for public utility service, "to the end that the public shall pay only just and reasonable rates for service rendered."
+The South Dakota Commission has authority to disallow for rate-making purposes any unreasonable profit made in the sale of materials to or service supplied to Black Hills Power by any subsidiary or affiliate.
+Under the statute, the burden of proof is on the public utility to prove that no unreasonable profit is involved.
+Similarly, in Wyoming and Montana, where a small number of Black Hills Power customers reside, the Wyoming Commission and the Montana Commission have the authority to regulate Black Hills Power's rates.
+For these reasons, the State Commissions will have adequate authority to protect Black Hills Power's customers from any adverse effect associated with Black Hills' existing and proposed investments in EWGs and FUCOs.

-- 59. Of Black Hills Power's approximately 60,000 retail customers in its service area in western South Dakota, eastern Wyoming, and southern Montana, approximately 2,500 reside in Wyoming and 34 reside in Montana.
+- 39. Of Black Hills Power's approximately 60,000 retail customers in its service area in western South Dakota, eastern Wyoming, and southern Montana, approximately 2,500 reside in Wyoming and 34 reside in Montana.
 The remainder reside in South Dakota

-- 60. S.D.
+- 40. S.D.
 Codified Laws § 49-34A-6.

-- 61. S.D.
-Codified Laws § 49-34A-19.2.
+- 41. S.D.
+Codified Laws § 49-34A-19.2

-- 62. Id.
+- 42. Id.

-- 63. See Wyo.
+- 43. See Wyo.
 Stat.
-Ann.ss.37-3-106; Mont.
-Rev. Code Ann.ss.69-3-302.
+Ann. § 37-3-106; Mont.
+Rev. Code Ann. § 69-3-302.

-Accordingly, Black Hills requests that the Commission grant Black Hills an exception to the requirements of Rule 53(a)(1) in connection with the proposed financing for the purpose of authorizing additional investments in EWGs and FUCOs, subject to the limitation that Black Hills' aggregate investment in EWGs and FUCOs will not exceed the \$1.4 billion EWG/FUCO Investment Limit during the Authorization Period.
+Accordingly, Black Hills requests that the Commission grant Black Hills an exception to the requirements of Rule 53(a)(1) in connection with the proposed financing for the purpose of authorizing additional investments in EWGs and FUCOs, subject to the limitation that Black Hills' aggregate investment in EWGs and FUCOs will not exceed \$1.4 billion during the Authorization Period.